 A Select Data Source dialog box will appear.
 Here if you want to remove a data point uncheck them.
 If you want to change the data for a data point, select that label and click ‘Edit’ to change the range.
 If you want to add a new data point (line) to your chart, click ‘Add’ to add a data range.
 Then, click ‘OK’ to close the dialog box.

 In the Select Data Source dialog, you can also switch the rows and columns of your graph.

 Add a Trendline to Your Line Chart

 A trendline is a straight or curved line in a chart that summarizes a pattern or prevailing direction of the data.

 To add a trendline to your line chart, select the line for which you want to add a trendline and click the plus (+) floating button on the right side of the chart.
 From the list of chart elements, click the arrow next to ‘Trendline’ and choose your trend type.

 Or click the ‘More Options’ to open the Format Trendline pane.
 Here, you have more trendline options, choose a Trend/Regression type.
 We’re choosing ‘Linear’ in this example.
 You can also further format your trendline here.

 Data markers are used to draw attention to the data points along a line.
 If your line graph does not include them, you can easily add them.

-In the Format Data Series pane, go to the ‘Fill & Line’ tab, click the ‘Marker’ button and expand ‘Marker Options’.
-Under the Marker Options section, select the ‘Built-in’ radio button, and choose the desired marker type in the ‘Type’ list.
+In the Format Data Series pane, switch to the ‘Fill & Line’ tab, click the ‘Marker’ button and expand ‘Marker Options’.
+Under the Marker Options section, select the ‘Built-in’ option, and choose the desired marker type in the ‘Type’ list.
 In the ‘Size’ list, you can adjust the size of the markers.
 Here, you can also make other customizations to the markers as desired.